ShahinSHH/COVID-CT-MD/README.md

 We're working closely with our collaborators in medical centers to provide more number of CT scans to introduce a larger Multi-center COVID-19 dataset to be used for a more extensive area of research.
 This dataset will be available for the public use in the near future.

 ## Data Structure and Sample
-<b>A small sample of the dataset</b> is available in the "Sample data" folder including DICOM files for each category to provide a quick insight of the dataset.
+<b>A small sample of the dataset</b> is available in the "Sample data" folder including DICOM files of one patient in each category to provide a quick insight of the dataset.

 The hierarchical list below shows the structure of the COVID-CT-MD dataset shared through Figshare .
 COVID-19, CAP and Normal subjects are placed in separate folders, within which patients are arranged in folders, followed by CT scan slices in DICOM format.